 What was my greatest blessing of the year?
 I receive so many day by day that it’s difficult to count them, let alone choose only one.
 What should I write?
 How would you answer?

-And then I sensed the Lord whispering, “Gentleness, thank me for gentleness.”
+And then the Lord whispered, “Thank me for gentleness.”

 For you see, I’d prayed about having more gentleness in my heart and life throughout 2017.
 “Give me a gentle heart and soul that generates kind thoughts, words, and actions,” I’d prayed.